goedh452/homebridge-http-sprinkler/README.md

 # homebridge-http-sprinkler
+A switch plugin for homebridge (https://github.com/nfarina/homebridge) which integrates with HTTP(S) APIs.

 Based on homebridge-http-switch from vectronic (https://github.com/vectronic/homebridge-http-switch)

-# homebridge-http-sprinkler

-A switch plugin for homebridge (https://github.com/nfarina/homebridge) which integrates with HTTP(S) APIs.
+A plugin for sprinkler that can be controlled with an API.

 # Installation